Code Hero

-Code Hero is a planned educational video game by Primer Labs, designed by Alex Peake.
-The game is supposed to teach players how to write programming languages by having them do so in a 3D world.
+Code Hero is a cancelled educational video game by Primer Labs, designed by Alex Peake.
+The game was supposed to teach players how to write programming languages by having them do so in a 3D world.

 The game drew controversy following its Kickstarter campaign, when the studio ran out of funds, missed release deadlines and funding rewards, and communicated little with the community.
 Some financial backers threatened legal action following long periods of no communication.

 The Code Hero website was offline for an extended period in 2014, and Peake has not commented publicly about the state of this project since 2013.
 From May 2015 the website was again inactive, however it resurfaced in August 2016.
+Following a 2017 update, the game's development ceased entirely.

 Gameplay

 The main aim of Code Hero is to teach players how to write programming languages in an engaging way.
 Players use a gun which can copy code and place it in other areas of the level in order to create a full program in a language such as JavaScript and UnityScript whilst moving around a 3D world from a first-person perspective.
 Players start in a world called Gamebridge Unityversity's API from which they can choose a series of levels which teach basics of the programming languages; after this they move to the Humantheon, from which the player moves on to the rest of the game world, led by a robotic Ada Lovelace.